Skip to main content

 Installation

-This tutorial requires the langchain, langchain-chroma, and langchain-openai packages:
+This tutorial requires the langchain-community and pypdf packages:

 For more details, see our Installation guide.